leandroramirez/nonograms.vue3/README.md

 To play: https://leandroramirez.github.io/nonograms.vue3/

-It's a migration of this repo: https://github.com/leandroramirez/nonograms.vue2 (Vue.js 2.6 + @vue/cli + npm)
+It's a migration of this repo: https://github.com/leandroramirez/nonograms.vue2 (Vue.js 2.6 + Vue CLI + npm)

 [comment]: # (To deploy to a Github page:)